-As treated wastewater is discharged into rivers and waterways, the Council's wastewater and stormwater activities potentially have negative effects on the socio-economic and cultural interests of Tangata Whenua.
-In accordance with the requirements of the Resource Management Act, local lwi are consulted during resource consenting processes.
+As treated wastewater is discharged into rivers and waterways, the Council's wastewater and stormwater activities potentially have negative effects on the socioeconomic and cultural interests of Tangata Whenua.
+In accordance with the requirements of the Resource Management Act, local lwi is consulted during resource consenting processes.